 Professor Evans is researching a new class of anti-cancer agents, that target an enzyme family called Src Kinase.
 The aim is to see if these agents can stop the spread of cancer following surgery.

 Professor Magee is investigating the role of hedgehog proteins in pancreatic cancer.
 These proteins direct cell growth in embryos, but are also found to be active in around 70 per cent of pancreatic tumours.

-Professor Falasca's team is investigating the specific role of a particular type of enzyme called p110gamma in pancreatic cancer.
+Professor Falasca is exploring the role of a signalling molecule called p110gamma in pancreatic cancer.